fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 y = 1e+23

 test_few_failures.py:21:AssertionError
-1 failed, 4 deselectedin 0.06seconds
+1 failed, 4 deselected in 0.06seconds

 The reason for the failure should be more obvious now.